-In this consultation, Lilly’s client wants to get several information about his life, but this last question deals with what is still about to happen and when this will occur.
+In this consultation, Lilly’s client wants to get several information about his life, but this last question deals with what is going to happen and when it will happen.

 This leads us to a very tricky question not only in astrology.
 Predictions have been nearly abolished in modern, psychological orientated astrology.
-Many people (astrologers among them) regard predictions as „Humbug“ or „superstition“ an.
-In the past, correct predictions were the core business of conscientious astrologers in the past.
-They not only did elaborate predictions for high ranking personalities, but also weather forecasts and its consequences on the harvest, the destiny of kings and thus the economy and social stability of entire countries.
-The astrologer’s clients knew well that they could either get positives as also pretty negative information according to their chart.
-The acceptation of these news (and its implications) was different from what it is today.
+Many people (astrologers among them) regard predictions as „rubbish“, while in the past correct predictions have been the core business of judicious astrologers.
+They did not only elaborate predictions for high ranking personalities, but also weather forecasts and its consequences for the harvest, the destiny of kings, the economy and social stability of entire countries.
+The astrologer’s clients knew well that they could either get positives as also pretty negative information according to their charts.
+The acceptance of these news (and their consequences) was different from what it is today.

-Thus, for Lilly, it is just a self evident part of his consulting work to inform his clients regarding future events, so giving them the possibility to get prepared in time.
+Thus, for Lilly, it is just a self evident part of his consulting work to inform his clients regarding future events, giving them in this way the possibility to get prepared in time.

 - Past events

 Since the AC ruler always describes the querent, its past aspects tell about what happened to the querent lately.
-It is important here to notice, that Lilly considers the ephemerides and only uses the real time aspects (and thus not the symbolical matching), which the Sun has accomplished lately.
+It is important here to notice, that Lilly considers the ephemerides and only uses the real time transits (and thus not the symbolical matching), in order to see which aspects the Sun has accomplished lately.
 The Sun’s last three aspects (in the chart at 4° Aries) have been:

 - Square to Saturn at 9° Pisces on February 27th, 1633